Derry club football competitions: Larkin Cup

 The Larkin Cup is a knock-out competition for the top South Derry Senior clubs.
-It is named after Seán Larkin (Seán Ó Lorcain), a militant Irish republican from the townland of Bellagherty (Baile Uí Facharthaigh) in Ballinderry.
+It is named after Seán Larkin (Seán Ó Lorcain), a militant Irish republican from the townland of Bellagherty (Baile Uí Facharthaigh) in Ballindery.
 He was a member of the Irish Volunteers in the early 1910s, and was later a member of the Irish Republican Army (3rd Western Division) during the Irish War of Independence.
 He fought for the "anti-treaty" side in the Irish Civil War and was captured and executed by the Irish Free State on 14 March 1923.
 Prior to 1958?, the semi-final and final of the Derry Senior Football Championship was played between the winners of the South Derry Championship, North Derry Championship and Derry City Championship.
 These district championships ceases to exist after the Derry Senior Championship became open-draw in 1958.
 The Larkin Cup was presented to the winners of the South Derry Championship, so effectively it is the modern-day South Derry Senior Football Championship.
-The current holders are Ballinderry.
+The current holders are Desertmartin.